10 Best RV Memberships: Reviewed by a Full-Time RVer

 RPI members are able to camp at all membership RV parks for a $10 per night.
 Affiliated public campgrounds offer RPI members discounted rates (typically 50% off).
 Cabins and condominiums are available for discounted rates that vary by location.

-Once you purchase the Thousand Trails membership, you will get a free one year RPI preferred access membership that can be renewed for just $165 per year.
-Both RPI and Thousand Trails have online portals that allow you to make camping reservations online.
+Once you purchase the Thousand Trails membership, you will get a free one-year RPI preferred access membership that can be renewed for just $165 per year.
+Both RPI and Thousand Trails have online portals that allow you to make camping reservations.

 For more details, see our complete guide to RPI RV memberships.